KhoaNguyen-HCMUS/book-fair-2025/README.md

 # Book Fair 2025

 This project is a web application for managing a book fair, built with React and Redux.
+This is a demo version of the project.
+All data is stored in Redux and is not connected to a server database.

 ## Getting Started